Atlantic slave trade to Brazil: The motive of trafficking – the sugar economy

-It is argued that the survival of the first gadgets, the planting of sugarcane, cotton, coffee and tobacco were the decisive elements in the metropolis sent to the Brazil the first African slaves, coming from different parts of Africa, bringing their habits, customs, music, dance, cuisine, language, myths, rites and religion, which has infiltrated the people, forming, next to the Catholic religion, the two largest religions in Brazil.
+It is argued that the survival of the first sugarcane mills, the planting of sugarcane, cotton, coffee, and tobacco were the decisive elements in the metropolis sent to the Brazil the first African slaves, coming from different parts of Africa, bringing their habits, customs, music, dance, cuisine, language, myths, rites, and religion, which has infiltrated the people, forming, next to the Catholic religion, the two largest religions in Brazil.

 The first slaves and the legalization of slavery

 The Portuguese crown authorized the slavery with papal blessing, documented in the inserts of Nicolau V Dum diversos e Divino Amorecommuniti, both of 1452, which authorized the Portuguese to reduce Africans to the condition of slaves with the intention of Christianizing.
 The regulation of slavery was legislated in Manueline ordinances: the adoption of slavery had been thus try to overcome the serious lack of manpower, that there was also all over Europe due to the recurrence of epidemics, many of them from Africa and the East.
 Until the first half of the fifteenth century, the Portuguese population was constant.

 As for African governments, whether they were of religious Muslim or other native religions, as practiced slavery long before the Europeans engage in trafficking.
 Several African nations had their dependent economies of the slave trade and saw the slave trade with the Europeans as another business opportunity.

 The earliest record of sending African slaves to Brazil dates from 1533 when Pero de Gois, Captain-Mor da Costa of Brazil, requested the King, the shipment of 17 black people for his captaincy of São Tomé (Paraíba do Sul / Macaé).

 Then, by Charter of March 29, 1559, Mrs. Catherine of Austria, regent of Portugal, authorized each plantation owner of Brazil, with a statement by the Governor General, to import up to 120 slaves.